 Polyester is easy enough to clean as well, so you can toss this in the wash once in a while and it will come out like brand new.

-One important distinction of the Guide Gear sock is that it’s not coated with silicone, it’s injected with silicone, which sends it rippling throughout the fabric to protect your gun.
+One important distinction of the Guide Gear sock is that it’s not coated with silicone, it’s injected with silicone, which sends it rippling throughout the special fabric to protect your gun.

-Polyester is known to be a moisture-wicking fabric (just look at the tag in any workout shirts or shorts), so even if you’re in a humid climate, this sock will protect your gun barrel from harm.
+Polyester is known to be a moisture-wicking fabric (just look at the tag in any workout shirts or shorts), so even if you’re in a humid climate, this sock will protect your gun from rain harm.

-While it’s not an issue that’s often raised, did you know that the drawstring on your gun sock can actually break the law?
+While it’s not an issue that’s often raised, did you know that the drawstring closure on your gun sock can actually break the law?